Tray Embedded / Getting Started / Tray Embedded Overview

 In the diagram there are 4 'layers':

-- The Tray Embedded code behind the UI (in the dark box) which is built using our GraphQL APIs and can use our demo app and demo app structure as a guide.
+Your application code behind the UI (in the dark box) which is built using our GraphQL APIs and can use our demo app as a guide.
 The example shows sample code which would trigger the

 createSolutionInstanceAPI when a user clicks to configure a Solution for their own use.